Tangaroa: Melanesia

-A legendary figure named Tagaro is also featured in the Melanesian cultures of northeastern Vanuatu.
-In the beliefs of northern Pentecost, Tagaro appears as a destructive trickster, while in other areas, he is an eternal creator figure, and names cognate with Tagaro (such as Apma Takaa) are applied nowadays to God in Christianity.
+A legendary figure named Takaro (spelled Tagaro in Raga and Ambae languages) is also featured in the Melanesian cultures of northeastern Vanuatu.
+In the beliefs of northern Pentecost, Tagaro appears as a destructive trickster, while in other areas, he is an eternal creator figure, and names cognate with Tagaro (such as Apma Takaa and Ske Tegar) are applied nowadays to God in Christianity.
+In the Banks Islands, words related to takaro frequently refer to a supernatural force.

+There are also religious terms in Vanuatu languages, such as Apma dangro 'pray' and Mota taŋaro 'offering to a ghost' and taŋaroa 'magic stone possessed by a spirit', that are directly cognate with Tangaroa.

+It has been suggested that the similarity in name between Takaro and Tangaroa provides evidence of contact between Polynesians and northern Vanuatu..
+However, Takaro appears to have deep roots in traditional Vanuatu religion, and any connection with Tangaroa is likely due to Melanesian and Polynesian religious terminology having common ancient Proto-Oceanic roots.